hyamamoto/portage-higon/README.md

 > layman -a higon

 (4) Then
 * To sync individually:

 > layman -s

 * To sync all repositories:

 > layman -S

 Misc
 ----

-Files in this portage is _Distributed under the terms of the GNU General Public License v2_
+Files in this portage are _distributed under the terms of the GNU General Public License v2_ .

-If you have any problem, please report them to Hiroshi Yamamoto (higon at freepress.jp)
+If you have any problem, please report them to Hiroshi Yamamoto (higon at freepress.jp).